mike-barber/rust-wasm-game-of-life/experiments/notes.md

 - figure out how to pass arrays between Rust and WebGL
 - working assumption: single large rectangle, and use a shader to draw block colours
 - convert the whole project to TS instead
+- also try out writing the original rendering step in Rust (without WebGL) and benchmark